MakeSchool-Tutorials/Makestagram-Swift-V3/P03-Connecting-To-Firebase/content.md

 ![Finished Connecting To Firebase](assets/finished-connecting.png)

-We've setup our Xcode project to communicate with our Firebase project.
-This will allow us to make use of all of Firebase's features and functionality in the following steps!
+We've set up our Xcode project to communicate with our Firebase project.
+This will allow us to make use of all of Firebase's features and functionalities in the following steps!
 In the next section, we'll organize our codebase by thinking about how we'll store and group our source files.